-Progress on Goal #3: During the third year of this grant Co-I Klinglesmith and his students have continued to observe and publish asteroid light curves.
-Ten referred papers have been submitted and accepted for publication in the Minor Planet Bulletin.
-A total of 44 asteroids have been observed.
-Thirty two of the asteroids had not had a period determination.
+Over the course of this grant Co-I Klinglesmith and his students have observed and published numerous asteroid light curves.
+Thirty-four referred papers have been submitted and accepted for publication in the Minor Planet Bulletin.
+A total of 108 asteroids have been observed.
+96 of the asteroids had not had a period determination.
 The other 12 had known periods and were observed to help determine the asteroid shapes.
+In addition two preliminary shape models were published.
+This effort will allow the estimation of gravity fields.

-In addition, student Rob Wausson at NMSU, working under the direction of co-PIs Creusere and Butcher, has been comparing the use of the extended Kalman filter to that of the unscented Kalman filter for the purpose of precise estimation of the spacecraft's orbital position.
+Furthermore, student Rob Wausson at NMSU, working under the direction of co-PIs Creusere and Butcher, has been comparing the use of the extended Kalman filter to that of the unscented Kalman filter for the purpose of precise estimation of the spacecraft's orbital position.
 Such precise estimates, when combined with the orbital models developed by co-PI Scheeres, are required for the purposes of estimating asteroid characteristics like mass, density, and nonuniformities.

-Research by Co-I Sanyal has significantly improved the understanding of how the weak gravity field of a NEA can lead to a strong interaction and coupling between the rotational (attitude) and translational (orbital) motions of a spacecraft in proximity to the NEA.
-This research has also shown the necessity of having more accurate dynamics models for the spacecraft in proximity to the NEA, which also gives an improved gravity model for the NEA as predicted by Co-I Sanyal's research the previous year.
-This is a valuable addition to research started the previous, in which Co-I Sanyal obtained state estimators for spacecraft in proximity to NEA that could also estimate the NEA's gravity parameters; the attitude-orbit coupling in the dynamics of the spacecraft was included in this estimation scheme.
-Continuing work will consider other improvements to the dynamics model of spacecraft-NEA pairs, like improved and more accurate solar radiation models than the "flat plate" models currently in use by the research community.
+Finally, research by Co-I Sanyal has significantly improved the understanding of how the weak gravity field of a NEA can lead to a strong interaction and coupling between the rotational (attitude) and translational (orbital) motions of a spacecraft in proximity to the NEA.
+This research has also shown the necessity of considering this coupling in the dynamics of spacecraft in proximity to the NEA in order to estimate accurately the gravity parameters for the NEA, and was presented at the AAS/AIAA Space Flight Mechanics meeting in January 2014.
+This is a valuable addition to research started earlier during this project, in which Co-I Sanyal obtained state estimators for spacecraft in proximity to NEA that could also estimate the NEA's gravity parameters; the attitude-orbit coupling in the dynamics of the spacecraft was included in this estimation scheme.
+Continuing work which appeared in Advances in Space Research in July 2015, considers other improvements to the dynamics model of spacecraft-NEA pairs, like improved and more accurate solar radiation models than the "flat plate" models currently in use by the research community.